KIKonstantin/Infinite-Scroll/README.md

 # Infinite-Scroll
-Simple, but practicle and responsive mini project using Unsplash API.
+Practicle and responsive mini project using Unsplash API.